 Oregon Airbnb Laws and Regulations Across the State

-Oregon has seen a huge increase of approximately 6,500 short-term rental units since last March 2021.
-With the growing rate of vacation rentals in the state cities understand the importance of Oregon Airbnb Laws to maintain the state’s livability.STR laws and regulations are constantly changing and we strive to keep our community up to date on these matters.
-We have outlined updated regulations that we are aware of in the state of Oregon below:
+Oregon has seen a huge increase of approximately 6,500 short-term rental units since March 2021.
+With the growing rate of vacation rentals in the state, cities recognize the importance of Oregon Airbnb laws in maintaining the state’s livability.STR laws and regulations are constantly changing, and we strive to keep our community up to date on these matters.
+Read below for details about short-term rental laws in Oregon.

 If you have questions about short-term rentals in Oregon, contact Proper Insurance.
 Our agents are experts in the vacation rental industry.
 Call 888-631-6680 today.